pathwaycom/pathway/README.md

 ## Use-cases and templates

-Ready to see what Pathway can do?
+Ready to see what Pathway Live Data Framework can do?

 [Try one of our easy-to-run examples](https://pathway.com/developers/templates)!

 Available in both notebook and docker formats, these ready-to-launch examples can be launched in just a few clicks.
-Pick one and start your hands-on experience with Pathway today!
+Pick one and start your hands-on experience with Pathway Live Data Framework today!

 ### Event processing and real-time analytics pipelines
-With its unified engine for batch and streaming and its full Python compatibility, Pathway makes data processing as easy as possible.
+With its unified engine for batch and streaming and its full Python compatibility, Pathway Live Data Framework  makes data processing as easy as possible.
 It's the ideal solution for a wide range of data processing pipelines, including:

 - [Showcase: Real-time ETL.](https://pathway.com/developers/templates/kafka-etl)
 - [Showcase: Event-driven pipelines with alerting.](https://pathway.com/developers/templates/realtime-log-monitoring)